Mabel (singer): 2015–2018: Bedroom and Ivy to Roses

+Mabel told Swedish morning show Nyhetsmorgon that she moved to London as soon as she graduated Rytmus musikgymnasium in Stockholm because she found the London R&B scene appetizing.

-After moving to London, Mabel released her debut single "Know Me Better" in July 2015, which caught the attention of BBC Radio 1 DJ Annie Mac, who made the song her Tune of the Week.
+Mabel released her debut single "Know Me Better" in July 2015, which caught the attention of BBC Radio 1 DJ Annie Mac, who made the song her Tune of the Week.
 Within weeks, Mabel signed a recording contract with Universal.

 In March 2017, after the releases of the 2015 and 2016 singles "My Boy My Town" and "Thinking Of You", she released "Finders Keepers" featuring British rapper Kojo Funds, which reached the Top 10 of the UK Singles Chart in late 2017.
 In May 2017, she released her debut extended play Bedroom.

 In October 2017, Mabel released "Begging", the lead single from her debut mixtape Ivy to Roses, which was released shortly after.
 In December, she collaborated with Not3s on "My Lover".
 Following the January 2018 release of a second Not3s collaboration, "Fine Line", Mabel opened for English singer Harry Styles during the European part of the second leg of a tour in the support of his debut studio album.
 After her tour with Styles, she embarked on her own headline tour through the United Kingdom and Europe.
 In June, she was featured on "Ring Ring" alongside American rapper Rich the Kid and British DJ Jax Jones.
 Later that year, after releasing "One Shot", she co-wrote "Blind", a song for British girl group Four of Diamonds.